drj11/forth-pyconuk2017/script.md

 When we execute SQUARE it has the same effect as if its body had been executed.
 The word SEMICOLON ends the definition.

+So the sequence

+    5 square .

+(which will print 25)

+has the same effect as the sequence

+    5 dup * .

 Note how the definition of square doesn't include any parameter definitions, and there are no return statements.